The Diocese of Egypt plays a strategic role in interfaith dialogue with Al Azhar al-Sharif and other Islamic leaders in Egypt.

 - The publication of books that clarify misconceptions involving Christianity and Islam

-- The Arkan Centre, at St. Mark’s Pro-Cathedral in downtown Alexandria, started in April 2011 to provide a place for Egyptian youth, both Christian and Muslim, to gather and to create art.
+- The Arkan Centre, at St. Mark’s Pro-Cathedral in downtown Alexandria, established in April 2011 to provide a place for Egyptian youth, both Christian and Muslim, to gather and create art

 - The ‘Imam-Priest Exchange’, an interfaith initiative started in 2013 which brings together Muslim and Christian religious leaders in Egypt.